-The Retirement Plan was last amended and restated effective January 1, 2019, and subsequently amended effective January 1, 2021.
-This SPD describes the Plan as amended and restated as of that date and as amended through January 1, 2022; it applies to individuals who were employees of Chevron on December 31, 2007, and who have remained employees since January 1, 2008.
+The Retirement Plan was last amended and restated effective January 1, 2025.
+This SPD describes the Plan as amended and restated as of that date; it applies to individuals who were employees of Chevron on December 31, 2007, and who either have remained employees since December 31, 2007 or who terminated employment after that date and were not rehired.